JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

     Assumption not satisfied

 We're having signs of positive autocorrelation here.
-Adding lag variables could potentially fix this.
+Since this isn't a time series dataset, lag variables aren't possible.
+Instead, we should look into either interaction terms or additional transformations.

-### V) Homoscedasticity
+## V) Homoscedasticity

 This assumes homoscedasticity, which is the same variance within our error terms.
-Heteroscedasticity, the violation of homoscedasticity, occurs when we don't have an even variance within the error terms.
+Heteroscedasticity, the violation of homoscedasticity, occurs when we don't have an even variance across the error terms.

 **Why it can happen:** Our model may be giving too much weight to a subset of the data, particularly where the error variance was the largest.